About us

 Wildlife Criminal Justice

-Working closely with DNPW, the National Prosecution Authority, and the judiciary, WCP monitors wildlife and environmental crime cases, supports effective prosecutions and appropriate sentencing, and ensures adherence to human rights while striving to reduce recidivism and strengthen the criminal justice system’s response to wildlife and environmental crimes in Zambia.
+Working closely with DNPW, the National Prosecution Authority, and the judiciary, WCP monitors wildlife and environmental crime cases, supports effective prosecutions and appropriate sentencing, and ensures adherence and ensures adherence to applicable legal standards while striving to reduce recidivism and strengthen the criminal justice system’s response to wildlife and environmental crimes in Zambia.

 Communications